Temporary Tooth Gems Explained: Safe Trends and Care Tips

 Ideal Candidates

-You should consider temporary tooth gems if you want a fun, reversible way to add sparkle to your smile.
+You should consider if you want a fun, reversible way to add sparkle to your smile.
 They are good for special occasions, photo shoots, or just experimenting with your style.

 If you regularly maintain good oral hygiene and visit your dentist, gems are safer to apply.